bahuguna18/bahuguna18/README.md

 - 📫 How to reach me **atul.bahuguna100@gmail.com**

-- ⚡ Fun fact **In the arena of competitive programming, bugs are foes, algorithms are weapons, and every line of code is a strategic move toward victory. 💻🏆**
+- ⚡ Fun fact **-- In the arena of competitive programming, bugs are foes, algorithms are weapons, and every line of code is a strategic move toward victory. 💻🏆**

 <h3 align="left">Connect with me:</h3>
 <p align="left">